gagbo/diceware/README.md

 ## Reinventing the wheel

 Diceware is simple enough so I can implement it in my own way, so here I am.

-There are probably a lot of diceware implementations in the wild ( I'll update the README to add a list when I look for ways to implement the actual words list in my program), so for the time being I advise you to run the dice or trust these other guys, since crypto is not my forte (I know I have to use `os.urandom()` and that's pretty much it, this command line tool does not protect you from snooping eyes or other infections/memory watchers I do not
+There are probably a lot of diceware implementations in the wild ( I'll update the README to add a list when I look for ways to implement the actual words list in my program).

+I advise you to run the dice or trust these other guys, since crypto is not my forte (I know I have to use `os.urandom()` and that's pretty much it, this command line tool does not protect you from snooping eyes or other infections/memory watchers I do not